How Riot Games will ensure that Valorant’s esports stars include women

 The year-long effort will help build a tour that is more representative of the diversity of the Valorant community.
 And the hope is that if women see other women in the top levels of the game, then they will conclude that the ecosystem around Valorant will support them as well.
 Valorant has a good chance in part because Riot Games has gone through some big changes in the wake of charges about sex discrimination in recent years.
 Getting Valorant right at the very beginning could have a big effect on Valorant esports for years to come.

-“The Valorant Game Changers program is so perfectly aligned with Riot’s mission to provide women with more experience, training, and mentorship within the gaming industry,” said Valorant executive producer Anna Donlon, in an email to GamesBeat.
-“We celebrate and support Game Changers and how they’re inspiring the next generation of female and marginalized gender players that want to build a career in the Valorant ecosystem – or any game for that matter.”
+“The Valorant Game Changers program is so perfectly aligned with Riot’s mission to provide women with more experience, training, and mentorship within the gaming industry,” said Valorant executive producer Anna Donlon in an email to GamesBeat.
+“We celebrate and support Game Changers and how they’re inspiring the next generation of female and marginalized gender players that want to build a career in the Valorant ecosystem — or any game, for that matter.”

-Donlon appeared on stage at Verizon’s E3 talk this morning, where she said that women have the added disadvantage in esports because they have to deal with so much identity and gender-based harassment.
-She said she has experienced that herself as she spoke with Diego Scotti, chief marketing officer at Verizon.

-“When it comes to competitive gaming, women still find themselves at a huge disadvantage and it has absolutely nothing to do with skill,” Donlon said.
-“They can’t focus 100% on the game.
-Instead, they have to spend so much energy dealing with harassment they faced.
-Having experienced first hand myself, it can be daunting and it takes away from dealing with the actual competition.
-How is that fair?”

 There are a number of women behind the scenes trying to make sure this works.